peterthorpe5/public_scripts/genomic_upstream_regions/README.rst

                         outfile by default this will not return sequences of min_lenbp or less.
   -d DOWNSTREAM, --downstream=DOWNSTREAM
-                        the amount of nucleotide upstream of the gene start, taking into account gene directions, to return in the outfile by default this will not return sequences of min_lenbp or less.
+                        the amount of nucleotide downstream of the gene start, taking into account gene directions, to return in the outfile by default this will not return sequences of min_lenbp or less.